thirtytwointerops/.github/README.md

 ![ThirtyTwo Interops][img_banner]

-We are dedicated to providing the open-source community with comprehensive and well-structured documentation, style guides, and interoperability libraries for all Windows APIs.
-Our goal is to cover a variety of frameworks and programming languages, reinforcing our commitment to accessibility and innovation.
+In partnership with Microsoft, we provide developers with access to native Windows APIs in any language or framework.
+Additionally, we offer documentation and style guides to ensure greater control over your applications, without bureaucracy.

 **Maintained by [Eduardo Baginski Costa][social_author] and [Novus Inspire][social_novus]**
-**Backed by [Microsoft for Startups][url_microsoft]**
+**Now part of [Microsoft for Startups Founders Hub][url_microsoft]**